ejpatton4/ejpatton4.github.io/about.md

 ### Hobbies

 Things I like to do in my free time include:
-* Learning about history, in fact I just got my copy of *Hero of Two Worlds: The Marquis de Lafayette in the Age of Revolution* By Mike Duncan
+* Learning about history, in fact I just got my copy of *Hero of Two Worlds: The Marquis de Lafayette in the Age of Revolution* By Mike Duncan.
+* Watching sports, mostly the Chicago Sports teams, except for the White Sox, and NC State.

 ### Contact me